winglang/wing.cloud/readme.md

 ### Creating the App Secret

-For the `APP_SECRET` environment variable, you can generate a random string with the following command:
+For the `APP_SECRET` and the `WS_SECRET` environment variables, you can generate a random string with the following command:

 ```sh
 openssl rand -hex 32